ThomasDetemmerman/ansible.networking/README.md

 Requirements
 ------------

 There is no possibility to assign IP's.
-This must be done using the vagratn file.
+This must be done using the vagratn file. <br>
+Tested on CentOS

 Role Variables
 --------------